-- Receipt of a Department of Education, Employment and Workplace Relations, Department of Families, Housing, Community Services and Indigenous Affairs or Department of Veterans' Affairs income support payment because a person has a disability, is a single parent, carer, widow allowee or Widow B pensioner, or wife pensioner partnered to a disability support pensioner. - Studying an approved course at an approved educational institution. - Single principal carers and people with a partial capacity to work who receive Newstart Allowance or Parenting Payment (Partnered) may be eligible for PES in certain circumstances.
+- Receipt of a Department of Employment and Workplace Relations, Department of Families, Community Services and Indigenous Affairs or Department of Veterans' Affairs income support payment because a person has a disability, is a single parent, carer, widow allowee or Widow B pensioner, or wife pensioner partnered to a disability support pensioner. - Studying an approved course at an approved educational institution. - Single principal carers and people with a partial capacity to work who receive Newstart Allowance may be eligible for PES in certain circumstances.

-- Must be an Australian resident. - Available to newly arrived migrants after 104 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 13 weeks of a temporary absence from Australia (or longer in certain limited circumstances, e.g. if travel is to study as part of your Australian course).
+- Must be an Australian resident. - Available to newly arrived migrants after 104 weeks in Australia as an Australian resident (some exemptions may apply).

+May be paid for up to 13 weeks of a temporary absence from Australia (or longer in certain limited circumstances, e.g. if travel is to study as part of your Australian course).

-- \$62.40 per fortnight for: - approved students with at least a 50 per cent study load, or - approved students granted a 25 per cent workload concession who undertake at least 25 per cent study load and who are either Disability Support Pensioners or Invalidity Service Pensioners, or - approved students granted a 25 per cent workload concession who undertake at least 25 per cent study load with a War Widow(er) Pension receiving an invalidity income support supplement. - \$31.20 per fortnight for: - approved students, other than those above, with at least a 25 per cent study load.
+- \$62.40 per fortnight for: - approved students with at least a 50 per cent study load, or - approved students granted a 25 per cent workload concession who undertake at least 25 per cent study load and who are either disability support pensioners or invalidity service pensioners, or - approved students granted a 25 per cent workload concession who undertake at least 25 per cent study load with a War Widow(er) Pension receiving an invalidity income support supplement. - \$31.20 per fortnight for: - approved students, other than those above, with at least a 25 per cent study load.

-Fares Allowance
+Fares allowance

-- Fares Allowance is payable to tertiary PES students who live away from partner/child to study. - Reimbursement of the cost of cheapest practicable form of public transport, regardless of transport actually used.
+- Fares allowance is payable to tertiary PES students who live away from partner/child to study. - Reimbursement of the cost of cheapest practicable form of public transport, regardless of transport actually used.